Trump taps Cuban American Marco Rubio to lead the US State Department

 Rubio currently serves on the Senate Select Committee on Intelligence and the Committee on Foreign Relations.

-His relationship with Trump has shifted significantly since the two first faced off in the 2016 presidential primary and Rubio appears to have adapted his views on issues such as the war in Ukraine and immigration policies to Trump’s.
+His relationship with Trump has shifted significantly since the two first faced off in the 2016 presidential primary, and Rubio appears to have adapted his views on issues such as the war in Ukraine and immigration policies to Trump’s.

 In 2016, Trump famously mocked Rubio’s physical stature, branding him “Little Marco”.
 For his part, Rubio derided his rival, calling him “Small Hands Trump”.